-West Virginia law requires that in a report of imminent danger, a faceto-face interview with the child and the development of a protection plan must be made within 72 hours.
+West Virginia law requires that in a report of imminent danger, a face-to-face interview with the child and the development of a protection plan must be made within 72 hours.
 In all other reports, a face-to-face interview with the child and the development of a protection plan must occur within 14 days.
 [WV Code 49-6A-9]

 The CPS worker will interview the child, siblings (if necessary), the parents or caregivers, the alleged abuser, and any other people having information about the incident.
-Often the worker will come to the school to interview the child.
-It's important to note that CPS workers do NOT need the parents' consent to interview the child.
+The worker may come to the provider to interview or observe the child.
+It's important to note that CPS workers do NOT need the parents' consent to see the child.
 [WV Code 49-6A-9(b)(3)]